-- 1. Place the sieve designated by the test procedure over the dampened sample container. - 2.
+- 1. Place the sieve designated by the test procedure over the dampened receptacle. - 2.
 Pass the concrete over the designated sieve.
 Do not overload the sieve (one particle thick). - 3.
 Shake or vibrate the sieve until no more material passes the sieve.
 A horizontal back and forth motion is preferred. - 4.
 Discard oversize material including all adherent mortar. - 5.
 Repeat until sample of sufficient size is obtained.
 Mortar adhering to the wet-sieving equipment shall be included with the sample. - 6.
-Using a shovel, remix the sample the minimum amount necessary to ensure uniformity.

-Note 2: Wet sieving is not allowed for samples being used for density determinations according to the FOP for AASHTO T 121.
+Using a shovel, remix the sample the minimum amount necessary to ensure uniformity. - Note 2: Wet sieving is not allowed for samples being used for density determinations according to the FOP for AASHTO T 121.

-- On forms approved by the agency
+- On standard agency forms

 - Sample ID

 - Date

 - Time

 - Location

 - Quantity represented